OutSystems/docs-odc/src/eap/deploy-apps.md

 ODC automatically runs an impact analysis when you deploy an app in ODC Portal.
 The impact analysis checks for dependency issues that might cause runtime errors in your app or its consumers.
 By identifying issues that might negatively impact your apps or the consumers, you can deliver better-performing apps.
 The analysis provides information for blockers and warnings.

 **Blockers** prevent you from deploying your app.
 For example, a blocker occurs when there is an app name collision.
-This indicates another app on the target stage has the same name as the app you are deploying.
+The blocker indicates another app on the target stage has the same name as the app you are deploying.

 **Warnings** provide information but allow you to proceed.
 Warnings are mostly about [producers and consumers](building-apps/data/sharing.md).
 For example, a warning can occur in any of the following situations: